druellan/Productive-GET-MCP/README.md

 A Model Context Protocol (MCP) server for accessing Productive.io API endpoints (projects, tasks, comments, todos, pages, attachments) via GET operations.
 Built with [FastMCP](https://gofastmcp.com/).

-This implementation is tailored for read-only operations, providing streamlined access to essential data while minimizing token consumption.
+This implementation is tailored for read-only operations, providing streamlined access to essential data while minimizing token consumption using TOON as output.
 It is optimized for efficiency and simplicity, exposing only the necessary information.
 For a more comprehensive solution, consider BerwickGeek's implementation: [Productive MCP by BerwickGeek](https://github.com/berwickgeek/productive-mcp).

 ## Features